 Did you know that people with higher arches tend to sprain their ankles more?
 People with higher arches tend to have ankle instability because of the position of the heel bone when walking, standing, and running that puts more stress on the tendons and ligaments on outside of the ankle.

 Ankle fractures or breaking of one or more bones that make up the ankle joint (tibia, fibula, talus) can result from a fall, a motor vehicle accident, a work related injury, sports injury, or pathologically from a systemic disease process the patient has had chronically.
 Usually if displaced or significantly out of alignment or compromising circulation to the foot, the ankle fracture will need to be surgically repaired to realign the ankle and create a functional foot and ankle for weight bearing.
 Fixing the ankle joint usually involves use of plates and screws and sometimes external pins and fixation.
 This procedure is usually not performed right away after the injury but soon after all skin swelling and blisters have resolved.
-Patients with ankle fractures are acutely advised to remain off of the affected foot/ankle, ice, elevate, wear compression dressings and take pain medication.

 People who have ankle fractures are more susceptible to developing ankle joint arthritis down the road and may require more surgery to alleviate pain from the arthritis including ankle joint synovectomy, cartilage repair, fusion or ankle joint replacement.
 At Next Step Foot and Ankle, we offer a variety of ankle joint surgeries to alleviate ankle pain from arthritis.
 Patients who choose to undergo ankle joint fusion usually have a severely narrowed ankle joint that is almost already fused on its own but that small amount of motion that they do have is very painful.
 Fusing the ankle completely rids the patient of the pain but their ankle basically functions the same if not better than it did prior to the surgery.
 It is often difficult to recognize if a person has an ankle fusion just by watching them walk amongst a crowd.
 Ankle replacement surgery is usually reserved for older patients with BMI <30 who want to be community ambulators and perform activities of daily life without pain.
 These patients will not wear out the prosthetic joint as fast as a younger, more active individual would.
 If you are not a surgical candidate or simply do not want to have your ankle surgically corrected, we can offer you a variety of custom ankle braces that will allow you to walk without significant pain or worsening of the ankle deformity.
 These braces are usually partially or totally covered by your health insurance carrier.
 If you would like to discuss ankle bracing or ankle surgical options for your painful ankle, give us a call today!